ONE LIBERTY PROPERTIES, INC.

 To whom should I report violations of the Code?

-If you know of, or reasonably suspect, a violation of this Code, promptly (i) report the concern to a member of the Committee, (ii) call our anonymous whistleblower hotline or (iii) contact the chairperson of our audit committee.
+If you know of, or reasonably suspect, a violation of this Code, promptly (i) report the concern to a member of the Committee, (ii) call our anonymous whistleblower hotline at 833-976-2055 or (iii) contact the chairperson of our audit committee.
 The term “Committee” refers to a committee consisting of individuals selected from time-to-time to serve in such capacity by the Board of Directors.
-We will notify you on an annual basis as to the identity of the members of the Committee.
+We will notify you on an annual basis as to the identity of the members of the Committee (including the members of the “independent committee” referred to elsewhere in this Code).

 May I violate the Code if instructed to do so by my supervisor or other senior management personnel?